samuelhackwill/clubTonline/readme.md

 ## DATA BUBBLES

 data bubbles are rendered inside bubbles which need to subscribe to data from the server (mongodb).

+- getScenario bubble (rendered inside a blocking bubble, loads the appropriate scenario after the intro.
+The label changes when the data is loaded)

+      {
+        type: "---BB---",
+        name: "getScenario",
+        label: "chargement..."
+      }

+- spy bubble (rendered inside the form component, it's used to display what the last person on the website answered to the same question)

+      {
+        type: "---BB---",
+        name: "getScenario",
+        label: "chargement..."
+      }

 ## What needs refactoring